Midnapore: History

 Midnapore on James Rennell's Mid-18th Century Map.

 In 1756, Alivardi died and his successor was Siraj-ud-daulah.
 On 20 June 1757, he was betrayed by Mir Jafar to the East India Company under the command of Lord Robert Clive at Plassey.
 This consolidated the company's hold on Bengal and Odisha (along with Midnapore).
 The district of Midnapore which included Dhalbhum or Ghatshila, now in Singhbhum, Jharkhand was annexed in 1760 along with Burdwan and Chittagong both handed over to the East India Company by Mir Qasim.
 The last free king of Dhalbhum was imprisoned in Midnapore town.

 Some of the Malla kings of Mallabhum in the Bankura district held land in northern Midnapore district, while the Raj rules of Narajole, Jhargram, Lalgarh, Jamboni, and Chandrakona held sway in their local areas.
 The Raj rulers in Rajasthan would pay homage to Jagannath but carves out their own territories under the supremacy of the Hindu empires of Odisha.
+Notably, the exiled Gajapati ruler of the Puri Estate Mukunda Deva II and his commander-in-chief Jayi Rajaguru were imprisoned in Midnapore between 1806 and 1809.
+At this time, Rajguru was sentenced to death.

 Midnapore is notable for its contribution in the history of Indian freedom movement since it has produced many martyrs.
 During the British Raj, the city became a centre of revolutionary activities, such as the Chuar Rebellion (1767–1833) and the Bhumij rebellion (1832–1833).
 The Zilla School, now known as Midnapore Collegiate School was the birthplace of many extremist activities.
 Teachers like Hemchandra Kanungo inspired and guided the pupils to participate in the Indian Freedom Movement.
 Three British District Magistrates were assassinated in succession by the revolutionaries Bimal Dasgupta, Jyothi Jibon Ghosh, Pradyot Kumar Bhattacharya, Prabhakangsu Pal, Mrigan Dutta, Anath Bandhu Panja, Ramkrishna Roy, Braja Kishor Chakraborty, Nirmal Jibon Ghosh.
 Khudiram Bose and Satyendranath Basu were some of the young men that laid down their lives for the freedom of India.
 Kazi Nazrul Islam attended political meetings in Midnapore in the 1920s.
-Raja Narendra Lal Khan, ruler of Narajole, who donated his palace for Midnapore's first college for women, had been implicated, (although it turned out to be false) for planting a bomb.
+Raja Narendra Lal Khan, ruler of Narajole, who donated his palace for Midnapore's first college for women, had been implicated, for planting a bomb.